Current Editorial Board

 Randolph Starn is a Professor Emeritus of History and Italian Studies and former Director of Townsend Center for the Humanities at the University of California, Berkeley.
 His scholarly interests range from Renaissance Italy and early modern cultures to philosophies of history and the institutional practices of scholarship in the humanities.
 His most recent book is Varieties of Cultural History: Collected Essays (2002).

 Jean Day, Associate Editor, is a writer and professional editor.
-She is the author of many books of poetry, including Enthusiasm: Odes & Otium (Adventures in Poetry, 2006) and Early Bird (O’Clock Books, 2014).
-Her recent books, The Triumph of Life and Daydream, are forthcoming from Insurance Editions and Litmus Press, respectively.
+She is the author of many books of poetry, including Daydream (Litmus Press, 2017), Enthusiasm: Odes & Otium (Adventures in Poetry, 2006), and Early Bird (O’Clock Books, 2014).
+Her Triumph of Life is forthcoming from Insurance Editions this fall.
 Selected works have also been anthologized in a number of collections, including Out of Everywhere 2: Linguistically Innovative Writing by Women in North American and the UK (Reality Street, 2015), Nineteen Lines: A Drawing Center Writing Anthology (Drawing Center/Roof Books, 2007) and Moving Borders: Three Decades of Innovative Writing by Women (Talisman House, 1998), and her translations (with Elena Balashova) of the contemporary Russian poet Nadezhda Kondakova appear in Third Wave: New Russian Poetry (University of Michigan, 1992).
 She is the recipient of awards from the California Arts Council, the Fund for Poetry, the George A. and Eliza Gardner Howard Foundation, and the National Endowment for the Arts.

 Founding Editorial Board